renehorstmann/Bindingc/README.md

 WARNING: IN ACTIVE DEVELOPMENT!

 ## Progress
-The file [parse.h](include/bindingc/parse.h) includes functions to parse functions informations of a c file
+The file [parse.h](include/bindingc/parse.h) includes array to parse array informations of a c file